 The film follows Francie as his family falls apart and he escapes into a disturbing fantasy world.

-Dropping in to visit his best friend Anto (David Wilmot), Git has to defend his friend as he is attacked by debt enforcers.
+I Went Down stars Peter McDonald as the newly released jailbird Git Hynes.
+Dropping in to visit his best friend Anto (David Wilmot), Git has to defend his friend as he is visited by debt enforcers.

 After injuring the nephew of the Dublin gangster, Git is forced to return to a life of crime, working for the syndicate on an assignment with Bunny Kelly (Brendan Gleeson) in which everything goes awry.